Decentralized LTL Enforcement: Evaluating the Formula

-\begin{exemple}[\reduction] In example 5, we got $\tcl(\{a\}) = (\{ (\bot, \Globally \neg b), (\neg b, \Eventually \neg a \wedge \Globally \neg b) \}, \ 0)$.
-The set of obligations associated to this event contains a monomial in which the present obligations have been evaluated to $\bot$.
-Therefore, $\tcl(\{a\}) = (\{ (\neg b, \Eventually \neg a \wedge \Globally \neg b) \}, \ 0)$. \end{exemple} After this reduction, if there still is at least one atomic proposition to evaluate, then the current enforcer communicates its state to another enforcer that can update it, i.e. an enforcer that can locally observe one of the remaining atomic propositions in any of the present obligations.
+\begin{example}[\reduction] In example 5, we got $\tcl(\{a\}) = (\{ (\bot, \Globally \neg b), (\neg b, \Eventually \neg a \wedge \Globally \neg b) \}, \ 0)$.
+The set of obligations associated with this event contains a monomial in which the present obligations have been evaluated to $\bot$.
+Therefore, $\tcl(\{a\}) = (\{ (\neg b, \Eventually \neg a \wedge \Globally \neg b) \}, \ 0)$. \end{example} After this reduction, if there still is at least one atomic proposition to evaluate, then the current enforcer communicates its state to another enforcer that can update it, i.e. an enforcer that can locally observe one of the remaining atomic propositions in any of the present obligations.
 If there are multiple enforcers that can rewrite the formula, the one with the smallest index is chosen.
-If the formula has been evaluated in its entirety, the decision rule can be applied to choose the event to emit. \begin{exemple}[Communication] We can see in the previous example that $b$ has not been evaluated yet so the \tcl\ is sent to a enforcer that can observe this atomic proposition: $M_2$, in that case. \end{exemple}
+If the formula has been evaluated in its entirety, the decision rule can be applied to choose the event to emit. \begin{example}[Communication] We can see in the previous example that $b$ has not been evaluated yet so the \tcl\ is sent to a enforcer that can observe this atomic proposition: $M_2$, in that case. \end{example}